Learn More About Linda A. Hill

 “Learning to lead is something you have to do yourself.
 No one can do it for you.
 It requires lifelong learning,” says Hill.
 “You and your team need to be resilient and agile because you never know what kind of challenge you will be faced with.”

 Linda A. Hill is the co-founder of Paradox Strategies and co-founder of InnovationForce, a SaaS company using AI and machine learning to accelerate the process of innovation, which was named by Fast Company as a 2023 “Innovative Company to Watch.”
 She has been at the forefront of developing innovative learning programs for managers such as Breakthrough Leadership, which won a Brandon Hall Group Award for Best Advance in Unique Learning Technology, and the award-winning multimedia management development program, High Performance Management.
-She was named by Thinkers50 as one of the top ten management thinkers in the world in 2021 and 2013 and received the Thinkers50 Innovation Award in 2015.
+She has been named by Thinkers50 as one of the top 50 management thinkers in the world in since 2011, and received the Thinkers50 Innovation Award in 2015.